Ice cream in Thailand? Readers of this blog know our love of street food. I’d like to talk a bit today about one of my favorites – coconut ice cream.

 Pictures for this blog are from both Michael and Kasma.
-They were all taken in July of this year (2010) and reflect what is available at this time of year.
+They were all taken in July of 2010 and reflect what is available at this time of year.
 I have updated the blog in May of 2020, mainly to remove several vendors no longer at the market.

 Catalan Family Farm

 I always check out the vegetables at Catalan Family Farms, often buying onions, green beans or cauliflower there.
 This year (2010) I think they’ve had the best strawberries at the Berkeley Farmer’s Market; week after week we tasted as many strawberries as we could (I love tasting fruit before I buy, a definite plus for farmer’s markets) and we usually bought them here.

 We are eternally grateful to Blue Heron for being the one place where, week after week, we can be certain of getting cilantro roots.
 Cilantro roots are a critical ingredient in many Thai curries, soups and stir-fries.
 In Kasma’s advanced classes she often needs cilantro roots for various dishes: thankfully we can get them at Blue Heron.
 I’ve also bought their carrots and other greens.
 This summer they also have had a beautiful selection of flowers.
 Unfortunately, they take a break in the winter months: we miss them.

 Happy Boy Farms (opens in new window) is another produce stand we like.
 This year (2010) they were the first to have heirloom tomatoes and they have been very, very good indeed.
 If I’m going to get a salad mix, I get it here.